Redonda, northern end of the island.

 At the outbreak of World War I quarrying was shut down, mainly because the guano was primarly sold to Germany, Britain's enemy.
 And there were also shipping problems.
 The company kept a skeleton crew to maintain the equipment, but they left the island in 1929 after a hurricane had blown most of the buildings away.
 Mining was never reactivated because of technical advances, made during the war, which rendered further mining uneconomical.

 In order to mine the guano, every hole in the ground was dug out.
 And when the ground was finally reached, this cave was discovered.
 Like the whole island is was completely filled with guano, which was removed by the miners.
 So this cave, although it is a natural cave, was made accessible by mining activities.

+Today the island is mainly visited for its impressive nature and wide variety of wildlife.
 The cave may be visited freely, but it is very hard to get there.
 It is necessary to charter a boat from Antigua, which lands at the still existing stone pier at the southern end of the island.
 There is only one access to the plateau above, by a narrow ravine.
-Be carefull when you climb up.
+Be careful when you climb up.
 On the plateau it is rather easy to walk to the northern end, but there is no trail.
-Today the island is mainly visited for its impressive nature and wide variety of wildlife.
+Its also possible to fly there with an helicopter, there is a helicopter landing pad close to the cave.
+It seems that's a result of the ongoing efforts to remove rodents from the island to protect the local flora and fauna.
+The rodents were brought by the miners and tend to destroy anything on the island, because they have no batural enemies.